No Tags Found!

 From India, Rajkot

-It is a very common scenario across all private sector companies.
-Female employees either will request an extension of maternity leave beyond 182 days or quit for the sake of taking care of a newborn baby.
+Hi, it is a very common scenario across all private sector companies.
+Female employees either request an extension of maternity leave beyond 182 days or quit to take care of a newborn baby.

 Maternity benefits given by employers are as per the Act and are purely statutory.
 Compelling maternity benefit beneficiaries to work for a stipulated time after resuming work from maternity leave is an act of compulsion.
 Instead, you may consider planning other retention strategies like a retention bonus or similar schemes that might attract employees.